KoushikDutta1999/Practice_HTML/README.md

 ## E_Commerce_Design
 E Commerce Design(Myntra) practice with "Myntra_Home.html" and "fasion.html" and "FAQ.pdf" file and having Chatagories like Men, Women, Kids, Accsesories on Fasion page.

+## Cake_HTML
+A simple website for bakery shop for cakes.